rackerlabs/support-how-to/content/how-to/dedicated-hosting/add-disk-space-to-server-or-hypervisor/index.md

 4. Select the Subject field.

-5. From the dropdown menu, Select **Add Disk Space to Server or Hypervisor.**
+5. From the drop-down menu, Select **Add Disk Space to Server or Hypervisor.**

    {{<image src="adddisk1.png" alt="" title="">}}